sonic-net/SONiC/doc/DHCPv4_Gateway/DHCPv4_gateway.md

 ### Scope

-This document describes the High Level Design of 'Subnets' of vlan and use of same in dhcpv4.
+This document describes the High Level Design of 'secondary' interfaces of vlan and use of primary (non-secondary) interface for dhcpv4 relay's giaddr.
-This HLD document represent the changes in PR: https://github.com/sonic-net/sonic-buildimage/pull/15969.

 ### Definitions/Abbreviations